ulzar/athera-python/README.md

 Running the script provides a URL which when clicked, or pasted into a browser, walks you through the OAuth process.
 The script outputs a JWT token.

 Generating a token needs to be done only once, then when the token expires.
 Tokens can be refreshed to prevent expiry.
-See the auth.generate_py.refresh_token function for details on how to do this.
+See the `athera.auth.generate_py.refresh_token` function for details on how to do this.

 ## Using Athera Python
 To use the Athera API python wrappers in your own projects, add the following to your python requirements file and install into your virtualenv:

 ```
+git+git://github.com/athera-io/athera-python.git@master
+six
 requests
-git+git://github.com/athera-io/athera-python.git@v0.1
+grpcio
+protobuf
 ```

 You should then be able to do, for example: